lg114/bagger/README.md

 Embeddings and consolidation use configurable OpenAI-compatible endpoints.
 The defaults target Zhipu AI's compatible API, but URL, model, and keys can all be overridden.

+The database remains local unless you explicitly enable consolidation or remote embeddings.
+Only the content selected for those requests is sent to the configured provider.

 ## REST API

 `bagger serve` listens on `http://127.0.0.1:8723`; interactive docs are at `/docs`.

+The API binds to loopback by default.
+Only widen `cors_origins` for browser origins you trust, because scan endpoints can read local transcript folders.

 | Endpoint | Description |
 | --- | --- |